 Curcumin and Concussions

 Curcumin or curcuminoids is the active anti-inflammatory compound found in turmeric.
 Turmeric is often way over-marketed as an “anti-inflammatory” ingredient or supplement.

 Importantly, curcumin, like many other polyphenols, has poor bioavailability that can be improved with piperine co-ingestion or a lipid preparation (fat).
 Piperine is the major component of black and long peppers.
 It has been shown to inhibit enzymatic conjugation of curcumin, allowing greater levels of unconjugated curcumin to be absorbed into blood (Shoba et al. 1998) and increase curcumin tissue retention time.
-Lipid formulations like BCM-5 and Meriva dosed are 200-500 mg twice a day are used.
+Lipid formulations like BCM-5 and Meriva dosed at 200-500 mg twice a day are used.

-To date, there have not been any studies conducted looking at the use of curcumin post-concussion in humans; therefore, any possible benefit is just an extrapolation from the current research regarding inflammation.
+To date, there have not been any studies conducted looking at the use of curcumin post-concussion in humans.
+Therefore, any possible benefit is just an extrapolation from the current research regarding inflammation.
 Curcumin is currently being studied to evaluate its efficacy in preventing neurodegenerative diseases, especially in combination with vitamin D.

 Creatine and Concussions